Operations and Project

 4.5+ Years in Agile IT

 I bring a structured approach to complex, cross-functional work, focused on ownership, clarity, and alignment.
-This reduces recurring issues, repeated revisions, and keeps delivery consistent and predictable.
-With a background in marketing and creative work, I understand the work being managed, not just the process around it.
+This reduces recurring issues and repeated revisions, keeping delivery consistent and predictable.
+With a background in marketing and creative disciplines, I understand why the work matters, not just the process around it.

 Stakeholder